snltd/SexyMF/README.md

 SexyMF is developed and tested with Solaris 11 on x64 hardware, and with OmniOS under VirtualBox.
-It is also frequently tested with Solaris 10 and SmartOS VirtualBoxes, and with Solaris 10 on SPARC hardware.
+It is also frequently tested with Solaris 10 and SmartOS VirtualBoxes.
+There is no SPARC support, as V8, and therefore Node.js, won't build on SPARC.
+(Which, IMO, is a great shame.)

 ## Operations Which are Not Supported